threatgrid/ctia/doc/migration.md

 There is a dedicated task to migrate data from prior versions of CTIA.
 This task will run through all configured stores, transform and copy data to new Elasticsearch indices.
-This is possible to migrate these data in another cluster.
+It is possible to migrate data between clusters.
 A migration state will be stored in a configured state to enable restart.

 # :warning: Prepare Migration :warning: